 In a video clip that went viral on Twitter last month, in the days before history-sheeter Vikas Dubey was killed in an encounter, Pandey was seen issuing a warning to the gangster, who was then on the run.

 If he visits the state, he said, he will be shown how police hunts down a “sher (lion)”.

-It is no coincidence, though, that the videos of this 1987-batch IPS officer from Bihar go viral like they do.
+It wasn’t the first video featuring Pandey that went viral and it is no coincidence that it gained traction like it did.
 While most police personnel seek to project a no-nonsense, we-mean-business image, Pandey has cultivated a mass following for himself by doing the exact opposite.

 With almost 7 lakh followers on Facebook, Pandey uploads videos of himself on his verified page every second day, spanning a whole range of activities.
 From singing songs on Holi before an ecstatic live audience, to urging people to follow him on his YouTube channel.
 From eating dry chapatis with salt and green chillis with villagers at a tribal woman’s house in the midst of flashing cameras, to giving personality management tips to the youth — in the latter video, Pandey could be mistaken for a spiritual speaker as, in Zen fashion, he describes human beings as “keval aatma (only spirit) and nothing more”.

 In short, the increasingly popular IPS officer knows exactly how to keep the limelight focused firmly on himself.

 The pursuit of ‘community policing’

 A source in the Bihar government described Pandey as a “neta… not a police officer”.
 “Everyone knows that here — he is extremely popular because of his bhashanbaazi (lecturing) and this focus on building a social media profile… It’s not a bad thing — you can be on TV all the time — but it is just something politicians, and not police officers, are known for.”